jasblunt/total-eclipse-excercise/README.md

 And I dream of something wild
 (Turn around)
 Every now and then
-I get a lotta bit helpless
+I get a little bit helpless
 And I'm lying like a child in your arms
 (Turn around)
 Every now and then
 I get a little bit angry
 And I know I've got to get out and cry
-(Turn about)
+(Turn around)
 Every now and then
-I get a kinda bit terrified
+I get a little bit terrified
 But then I see the look in your eyes
 (Turn Around, bright eyes)
 Every now and then
 I fall apart
 Turn around, bright eyes
 Every now and then
-I fall away
+I fall apart

 And I need you now tonight
 And I need you more than ever